 Mesothelioma Treatment for Veterans

-Veterans make up nearly a third of all mesothelioma patients in the United States.
-This form of cancer is caused by exposure to asbestos and affects the thin lining of the lungs, heart, or abdomen.
+Mesothelioma is a form of cancer that is caused by exposure to asbestos and affects the thin lining of the lungs, heart, or abdomen.
 Asbestos is a durable, fire-proof mineral that was widely used by the U.S. military throughout World War II, putting thousands of servicemembers at risk.
 This mineral has also been linked to the lung condition asbestosis.

 VA Hospitals for Mesothelioma Treatment